 Since the 2009 annual meeting, the board worked steadily on the federal nonprofit application, and the JTEL was granted 501(c)(3) status in 2011, retroactive to its incorporation date.
 The board has established policies and procedures to guide the business of the organization and organized the records of the JTEL, including design development history, meeting minutes, fundraiser history and guidelines, construction information, and grant searches.
 The library obtained a $50,000 Designated Legislative Appropriation and another for $80,000 for library design and construction, and that same year a topographic survey was performed, free of charge, by Jeff Martt and Hans Mölders (saving the library an estimated $10,000).
 The library also was awarded a matching grant from the Fairbanks North Star Borough for $35,000 for library construction.
 (For more timelines on fundraising, programs, and planning over the library’s first ten years, see the Construction Committee page.)

-In 2013, the library received a large private donation: the Clausen Cabin at 3629 Main Street.
+In 2013, the library received a large private donation: the Clausen Cabin at 3629 Main Street, built by Ansgar Clausen in 1974.
 The board is currently working on making repairs to the building so that the children’s, cooking, gardening, homesteading, crafting, and Alaskana collections may be moved into the cabin.
 The board held a reception at the cabin for the membership after the annual meeting.
 The following year, the Clausen Cabin and grounds gained tax-exempt status with the borough.
 Following the advice of energy auditor John Collette, the board chose to insulate the cabin in 2016, thereby saving considerable money on heating fuel.
 (The Facilities and Finance committees are working together on several projects prioritized by the board to update the cabin and is looking for volunteers.)

 Groundbreaking for the new library building, in the form of grubbing and site clearing, began in 2015 at 488 Village Road, and formal construction began with Phase One, the thermal storage tank, in the 2016 building season (see our Bid Documents tab for more information).